lazyky/meripseqpipe/README.md

 ## Credits

-nf-core/meripseqpipe was originally written by Kaiyu Zhu, Yu Sun.
+MeRIPseqPipe was originally written by Kaiyu Zhu, Yu Sun, Xiaoqiong Bao.

 ## Contributions and Support